 Dover 1993, liv 593pp.

-Complete war diaries of Caesar.
-Gallic Wars and the Civil War.
+The complete war diaries of Caesar, includes the Gallic Wars and the Civil War.

 Ancient Roman history of the conquest of Gaul by Caesar.